Today, we are going to be comparing the Omega J8008C vs. J8006HDS.

-You can also use the juicer for getting milk out of soy nuts, getting the butter out of nuts, preparing baby food, and so on.
+You can also use the juicer to get milk out of soy nuts, get the butter out of nuts, prepare baby food, and so on.

 The Omega J8006HDS, on the other hand, comes with a motor that has a power that is peaked at 150 watts.

-The power of the Omega J8006HDS is powerful enough to blend coffee beans, nuts (such as pecan milk, almond milk, peanut butter and so on), minced herbs and garlic, and so on.
+The Omega J8006HDS is powerful enough to blend coffee beans, nuts (such as pecan milk, almond milk, peanut butter, and so on), minced herbs and garlic, etc.

 Winner: [The Omega J8008C]